-Since 2017 I'm a research associate at the Institute of Communication Network, TUHH.
+Since 2017 he is a research associate at the Institute of Communication Network, TUHH.
 The main focus of work is on the reliability demands of communication networks used for networked control systems, in particular autonomous vehicular platooning.
-I'm investigating the impact of network impairment in terms of delay, loss, and jitter on the reliability of such systems.
-With this information at hand, I determine appropriate measures for the control system to mitigate negative effects of the impairment.
+Daniel Plöger is investigating the impact of network impairment in terms of delay, loss, and jitter on the reliability of such systems.
+With this information at hand, he determines appropriate measures for the control system to mitigate negative effects of the impairment.

-Additionally I was or currently am involved in teaching of the university courses of Computer Networks and Internet Security (Bachelor's degree), Analysis and Structure of Communication Networks, and Simulation and Modeling of Communication Networks (both Master's degree), and in supervising in the European Commission funded Erasmus+ strategic partnership project "Improving Employability Through Internationalization and Collaboration" (EPIC) between industry and academia.
+Additionally he was or currently is involved in teaching of the university courses of Computer Networks and Internet Security (Bachelor's degree), Analysis and Structure of Communication Networks, and Simulation and Modeling of Communication Networks (both Master's degree), and in supervising in the European Commission funded Erasmus+ strategic partnership project "Improving Employability Through Internationalization and Collaboration" (EPIC) between industry and academia.

 - Reliability demands of communication networks used for Networked Control Systems (NCS) in Cooperative Adaptive Cruise Control (CACC)

 - Ultra-resilient, retrofittable wireless sensor networks for use in commercial aircraft

 - EPIC (Improving Employability Through Internationalization and Collaboration)

 - Computer Networks and Internet Security

 - Analysis and Structure of Communication Networks

 - Simulation and Modelling of Communication Networks